Time zones for teams.

 Events & Calendar

-Create events Google-Calendar style with month/week views, RSVP, meeting links, and bulk-invite entire subteams.
+Create events with month and week views, RSVP, meeting links, and bulk-invite entire subteams.

 Custom subteams